Chicken and beef are probably the two most common proteins used in commercial dog foods, but they aren’t the only options on the market.

 The term “whitefish” is used in several different ways by the fisheries industry.
 It doesn’t usually refer to a given species; rather, it refers to any number of bottom-dwelling fish with white flesh.
 It is often used to distinguish the fish in question from salmon and other oily fish.

 Some of the most common species that fall under the whitefish umbrella include Atlantic cod, whiting, and haddock.
 However, the term can also be applied to halibut, hake, and pollock, among others.
+You may even see some tilapia-based dog foods described as containing “whitefish.”

 In human cuisine, whitefish is often smoked or processed into fish sticks.
 It is also the primary type of fish used to make “fish and chips” and imitation crab meat.